brevzin/cpp_proposals/2996_reflection/reflection.md

 [#]{.pnum} For a `$primary-expression$` of the form `[: $constant-expression$ :]` or `template[: $constant-expression$ :]  < $template-argument-list$@~_opt_~@ >` the `$constant-expression$` shall be a converted constant expression ([expr.const]{.sref}) of type `std::meta::info`.

 [#]{.pnum} For a `$splice-expression$` of the form `[: $constant-expression$ :]` where the converted `$constant-expression$` evaluates to a reflection for an object, a function which is not a constructor or destructor, a non-static data member, or an enumerator, or a structured binding, the expression is an lvalue denoting the reflected entity.
 If the converted `$constant-expression$` evaluates to a reflection for a variable or a structured binding, the expression is an lvalue denoting the object designated by the reflected entity.
-[Acess checking of class members occurs during name lookup, and therefore does not pertain to splicing.]{.note}
+[Access checking of class members occurs during name lookup, and therefore does not pertain to splicing.]{.note}

 [#]{.pnum} Otherwise, for a `$splice-expression$` of the form `[: $constant-expression$ :]` the converted `$constant-expression$` shall evaluate to a reflection of a value, and the expression shall be a prvalue whose evaluation computes the reflected value.
 :::